 After our walk, we grabbed a quick snack before heading out on a hike.
 I did a ton of research and decided we wanted to hike from the top of Grindelwald First out to Lake Bachalpsee and back.
 It is about 2.5 hours round trip, so make sure you have the right gear and snacks.

 In late May, the hike wasn’t easy.
 There were periods of the trail with gravel, ice, and snow.
-It is also not flat terrain, instead of with sloping hills.
-Be sure to have proper footwear and I wouldn’t choose this trail with young children (unless you have a kids hiking carrier like we brought).
+It is also not flat terrain, instead of sloping hills.
+Be sure to have proper footwear and I wouldn’t choose this trail with young children (unless you have a kids hiking carrier).
 We did see an Asian family attempting the hike with a stroller, but it looked pretty intense!

 You can see the views were not as amazing as we hoped because the lake was still partly frozen.
 I’d highly recommend the hike in the summer months to enjoy the beautiful crystal clear blue waters.

 After our hike, we headed into the Grindelwald First restaurant to enjoy lunch.
 We thought the food was really good, even though it was pricey.
 We continued to enjoy the views before heading down.

 Flyer First (Zip Line)

 One of the fun activities at the top of Grindelwald First is the zip line (First Flyer).
 You can purchase tickets directly at the zip line, but note that the minimum weight is 35 kg or 70 lbs.
 My husband and I decided that I would do the ziplining and then my husband was going to do the mountain cart.
 So while I waited in line and paid for my ticket, my husband and son headed down the lift down to the Schreckfeld lift station.
 They waited at the bottom to watch me fly!